datacommonsorg/data/scripts/us_fda/drugs/README.md

   * Applications.txt provides the Application Type enum property for FDAApplication
 * ProductNo is ingested as property of DrugStrength
 * ApplNo and ProductNo are used together as look ups to match the Drug entry to the appropriate TECode and MarketingStatusID from TE.txt, and MarketingStatus.txt.
-  * TeCode and MarketingStatusID are properties of each DrugStrength for the Drug
+  * TECode and MarketingStatusID are properties of each DrugStrength for the Drug
   * TE.txt contains both TECodes and MarketingStatusIDs
   * MarketingStatus.txt only contains MarketingStatusIDs
     * MaketingStatus_Lookup.txt was used to match marketingStatusID to the marketingStatus
   * In the case of conflicting MarketingStatusIDs from the two files, both IDs are added to the KG
-* The Form column is split by the semiColon with the general format of<DosageForm> ; <AdministrationRoute> wich are both enum properties of Drug
+* The Form column is split by the semicolon with the general format of <DosageForm> ; <AdministrationRoute> wich are both enum properties of Drug
   * If AdministationRoute specifies the drug course (ie Oral-28), then the drugCourse is saved as a property of the drugStrength (ie drugCourse: [28 "days"] )
   * If AdministrationRoute specifies a dosage pattern (ie SINGLE-USE), then the singleDose boolean property of DrugStrength is appropriately set
 * The Strength designates the amount of each ActiveIngredient in the drug, therefore the Strength column and ActiveIngredient column must be read together